Link2004tw/quantum-energy-contracts/docs/SETUP.md

 Conclusion
-This setup guide provides a complete environment for developing, testing, and deploying the EnergyContract smart contract using Hardhat with @nomicfoundation/hardhat-toolbox and Remix Solidity IDE with AI-powered security features, integrated with Firebase for authentication and Realtime Database functionality in the solarfarm_ui frontend.
-It includes instructions for configuring VS Code and Remix, installing dependencies, setting up a local Hardhat blockchain, configuring Firebase, securely handling sensitive credentials, running unit, integration, and security tests, and deploying to local and testnet environments.
+This setup guide provides a complete environment for developing, testing, and deploying the EnergyContract smart contract using Hardhat with @nomicfoundation/hardhat-toolbox and Remix Solidity IDE with AI-powered security features, integrated with a Next.js frontend in solarfarm_ui using Firebase for authentication and Realtime Database functionality.
+It includes instructions for configuring VS Code and Remix, installing dependencies, setting up a local Hardhat blockchain, configuring Firebase and Next.js, securely handling sensitive credentials, running unit, integration, and security tests, and deploying to local and testnet environments.
 The professional QA process ensures robustness by addressing critical functions, potential attacks, price feed reliability, network congestion, and payment handling.
 Troubleshooting tips address common issues to minimize downtime.